clearmatics/ion/README.md

 across multiple turing-complete blockchains.

 ## Block Validation Scheme
-Block validation scheme is a set of smart contract which aim to be able to ensure that block headers submitted to the contract are sealed by an approved partie(s).
-The motivation behind this is to update the state of a Clique PoA or Istanbul PBFT chain onto any other blockchain.
+Block validation scheme is a set of smart contracts which ensures that block headers submitted to the contract are mined/sealed by an approved partie(s).
+The motivation behind this is to update the state of a blockchain onto another blockchain.
 To do this we first need to know which blocks are valid - dependent on the definition of a valid by the underlying consensus algorithm.

-At this stage a Clique PoA chain is launched and then the block headers updated to the smart contract which is deployed on itself.
-However in the near future this will be extended to update the Clique header onto any other chain.
+As deterministic finality is a requirement we seek Clique PoA and Istanbul PBFT consensus is to be used on the chain from which the state is being taken.

 For a full description and roadmap of the project please refer to the Clearmatics [Ion-Stage-2 Wiki](https://github.com/clearmatics/ion/wiki/Ion-Stage-2---Proposal#validation).

 ## Running the Project
+A Clique PoA chain is launched and then the block headers are taken and updated to the validation contract which is deployed on a ganache chain.
+However in the javascript tests the contract is deployed on the PoA chain itself for sake of simplicity, this has no bearing on the functionality of the project.

-This project contains a number of components:
+Running the project requires initialisation of the following components:
   * Validation smart contract and tests
-  * Clique _proof of authority_ test network
+  * Two separate blockchain: Clique _proof of authority_ network, Ganache test network
-  * Command Line Interface for interacting with the smart contract
+  * Golang Ion CLI used to interact with the smart contract(s)

-In order to use the smart contracts and run the tests it is necessary to first initialise the test network.
+In order to use the smart contracts and run the tests it is necessary to first initialise the test networks.

-***Note:*** that as the contract searches for specific parts of the block header that only exist in Clique, Ganache or Ethash chains cannot be used.
+***Note:*** that as the contract searches for specific parts of the block header that only exist in Clique and IBFT, Ganache or Ethash chains cannot be used for the _root_ blockchain from which headers are extracted.

-### Initialise the Test Network
+### Initialise Clique PoA Blockchain
 The instructions are based on the tutorial of [Salanfe](https://hackernoon.com/setup-your-own-private-proof-of-authority-ethereum-network-with-geth-9a0a3750cda8) but has the more complicated parts already initialised.

 First install an instance of [geth](https://geth.ethereum.org/downloads/) and clone the repo.